Jack-Daly-Eng025/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog-This is my first GitHub Page

+This is just a GitHub Page to practice on.
 ---